goh-chunlin/Cheese/README.md

 Riza's Presentation about MS Cognitive APIs

 ## Project Objectives
+ - Build a travel companion app which allows me travelling to Hong Kong and Japan alone and chat with the locals there;
  - Understand how to implement [Android Speech Recognizer](https://developer.android.com/reference/android/speech/SpeechRecognizer.html);
  - Learn LUIS - [Language Understanding Intelligence Service](https://www.luis.ai/) from MS Cognitive Services;
  - Play with [Japanese VoiceText API](http://voicetext.jp/) which allows emotions in the system generated voices.